ravesandstorm/whatsvelte-rust/README.md

 |This App        |300 MB     |500 MB                    |< 100 MB|

 On the release windows version on idle, this app takes as less as 20MB memory!

+Feel free to try it out, any feedback is appreciated.
+Star the repo if you like it!

 ## Attribution
 Backend library: [whatsapp-rust](https://github.com/oxidezap/whatsapp-rust)